idio-lang/DIPS/source/implementing-idio/compound-types/arrays.rst

 The only way to *add* elements is to push (or unshift) them onto the array.

-If the array is create from :lname:`Idio` primitives then the used size will match the allocation size (which may be the number of arguments passed).
+If the array is created from :lname:`Idio` primitives then the used size will match the allocation size (which may be the number of arguments passed).